Kawkareik: History

 The Kawkareik Pass across the Tenasserim Hills is named after this town.
-The Pass was the access route from Thailand used by the Japanese Fifteenth Army, consisting of two infantry divisions under Lieutenant General Shōjirō Iida, when it invaded the southern Burmese province of Tenasserim (now Tanintharyi Region) in January 1942.
+The Pass was the access route from Thailand used by the Japanese Fifteenth Army, consisting of two infantry divisions under Lieutenant General Shōjirō Iida, when it invaded the southern Burmese division of Tenasserim (now Mon State, Kayin State and Tanintharyi Region) in January 1942.

 In January 2009, the forces of the Karen National Union and the Democratic Karen Buddhist Army clashed outside Kawkareik.
 The DKBA set up their military command post inside the town, and although DKBA soldiers burned down several civilian houses and detained dozens of citizens in villages across the border in Thailand, Kawkareik was left intact.

+During the Myanmar civil war that began in 2021, the battle of Kawkareik took place in late October 2022.
+The Karen National Liberation Army (KNLA) stepped-up fighting in southeastern Myanmar and besieged the town.
+At the time, it appeared to be a significant first seizure of a major town by anti-junta forces since the renewed civil war.

 Climate

 Kawkareik has a typical southeastern Myanmar tropical monsoon climate (Köppen Am) featuring an extremely wet wet season from mid-April to early November and a dry season from November to mid-April.

 Transport

 Kawkareik lies on the East-West Economic Corridor that links the South China Sea at Da Nang to Mawlamyine through Mae Sot and Myawaddy.

 The town has two public high schools; BEHS (1) Kawkareik and BEHS (2) Kawkareik.

 There is no higher education institution in Kawkareik.